Jinwooooo/jinwooooo-blog/_posts/2019-05-19-browndust-arena-formation-s2-gsf.md

 <img src="../uploads/browndust-s2-gsf-special-defense-sample.jpg">

-Because 6 turn push formation is not a popular in higher tiers (power formations does not utilize Recliss), this is using that specific information to its advantage.
-After Recliss taking hit for the team in the first enemy's turn, Refithea + Beliath pretty much gives buffs to kill anything that hits afterwards.
+Because 6 turn push formation is not a popular in higher tiers (power formations does not utilize Lecliss), this is using that specific information to its advantage.
+After Lecliss taking hit for the team in the first enemy's turn, Refithea + Beliath pretty much gives buffs to kill anything that hits afterwards.
 Foxy is there to nullify Eindolyn buffs (taunt with heal and damage reduction) so that Anastasia and Edin has a higher chance to hit key units.

 Note that here, Granhildr is using vital + vital runes so that she can kill off enemy Anastasia / Edin with reflect (shield + shield runes may not kill Anastasia / Edin with reflect if they received any defensive buff).
 Also see that in the back 3 defensive units, they are all in unique column because of high usage rate of Valze in KR competitive tier.